kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 spec:
   parallelism: 10
   completions: 10
-  # The scheduling block is omitted, which defaults to Basic (pod-by-pod)
+  # The scheduling block is omitted, which defaults to Basic scheduling.
-  # scheduling.
-This acts as an implicit opt-out from gang scheduling.
+  # This acts as an implicit opt-out from gang scheduling.
   template:
     spec:
       containers: